DGendooLab/GBM_bioinfo/README.md

 # DESeq2 Analysis
 ## Overview

-This document describes the analysis of RNA-seq data using DESeq2, a popular tool for differential gene expression analysis.
-The analysis includes steps for data import, differential expression analysis, and result visualization.
+Description of the analysis of RNA-seq data comparing FEN-1 sensitive and FEN-1 resistance cell lines.
+The analysis includes steps for data import, differential expression analysis, variant analysis result visualization.
+GSEA was conducted using the GUI based tool found at: https://www.gsea-msigdb.org/gsea/index.jsp.
+GSEA results were visualized in GUI cytoscape with EnrichMap package.

+The results directory contains all final relevant results obtained.
+Furhter intermediate files can be obtained upon request.

 All scripts were included in the "scripts" directory

 **Run list**